Asian shares slip as investors eye inflation, earnings

 Later this week, investors expect the European Central Bank on Thursday to raise interest rates for the first time in 11 years to combat inflation.
 Many investors expect an increase of 0.25 percentage points, “but more is not unthinkable," economists wrote in a BofA Global Research report.

-Interest rates are one of the two main levers that set prices for stocks.
-The other is corporate profits, which are under threat given high inflation and slowdowns in parts of the economy.
-For the moment, at least, analysts are still forecasting continued growth.
+Corporate profits are under threat given high inflation and slowdowns in parts of the economy, though analysts are still forecasting continued growth.

 Earnings season kicked off last week, and banks have dominated the early part of the schedule for reporting how much they earned from April through June.